naragurgel/resolutions-list/README.md

 ![image](https://user-images.githubusercontent.com/112726044/204652701-665c9882-a7fa-4af2-ac44-cf1e00e816e3.png)

 The colour palette was created using the to generate some colour codes as inspiration for the site.
-The colours are cheerful tones that match the image that brings the feeling of a party, celebration, and a fresh start.
+The colors are cheerful tones that match the image that brings the feeling of a party, celebration, and a fresh start.

 ### Typography
 Google Fonts was used for the following font: